pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 [HDFC Diners Club Black Credit Card](/hdfc-diners-club-black-credit-card-review/) with it's [10X reward points](/hdfc-bank-credit-card-10x-rewards-september-2019-update/) is certainly one of the best credit cards in India at this point of time.
 Even without 10X reward points, it has reward rate of 3.3% on all spends which is quite good.
 The recent [addition of benefits](/hdfc-bank-introduces-new-benefits-on-diners-club-black-credit-card/) to this card makes it even more desirable.
 The monthly milestone benefits pushes the reward rate to 4.55% on monthly spends of Rs.
 80,000 which is quite awesome.

-- Joining Fee: Rs 10,000
+- Joining Fee: Rs 10,000 + GST
-- Renewal Fee: Rs 10,000, waived off on spending Rs.
+- Renewal Fee: Rs 10,000 + GST, waived off on spending Rs.
 5 Lakhs in a year
 - Reward Rate:
   - 3.3% (normal spends) - 33% (using [HDFC SmartBuy 10X program](/hdfc-smartbuy-10x-rewards-even-more-rewarding-with-december-2019-update/))
   - 2X reward points on weekend dining, 6.6% reward rate